octabytes/octabytes.github.io/content/fully-managed-open-source-services/databases/nosql/_index.md

   title: "'NoSQL'"
   catalog: databases
   category: nosql
-  description: Discover a comprehensive catalog of over 350 open-source software applications across categories like Databases, Applications, Development, and Hosting Infrastructure.
-OctaByte offers fully managed deployment, hosting, and maintenance for CRM, ERP, CMS, e-commerce, project management tools, and more.
-Effortlessly find and deploy the software that meets your needs, complete with reliable backups, security, and updates.
+  description: Discover a curated selection of open-source NoSQL database software solutions on OctaByte's platform.
+With OctaByte managing the complex tasks of installation, backup, updates, and maintenance, you can focus on leveraging your data without the hassle of manual management.
+Choose the right NoSQL database for your needs and let us handle the technical details.
 ---